* Prospects boosted by worldwide demand for civil aircraft

 * U.S. military aircraft sector continues to shrink

-* Outlook clouded by possible Pentagon 10 percent purchase cuts
+* Outlook clouded by possible Pentagon 10 percent purchase

 By Jim Wolf